JasonSanford/gitspatial/README.md

 ### Virtual Environment

 Create a virtual environment.
 Python 2.7 is ideal as this is what Heroku uses.
 I drop the virtual envrionment within the root of the project.
-The `venv` directory is `.gitignore`d.git
+The `venv` directory is in `.gitignore`.

     virtualenv venv